Making a Difference

 There are numerous articles on the Internet, linking homelessness with high property prices.
 And if you are looking for somewhere to live, then Edinburgh is, of course, one of the most expensive cities in the UK.
 House prices in Scotland's capital are almost as crazy as in Central London.

-Yes, but who has benefitted from spiralling property prices in the UK?
+Yes, but who has benefitted from the spiralling property prices in the UK?
 Not teachers, I am sure.
-Landlords, politicians, solicitors, bankers and estate agents have all made a lot of money from the inflation-busting house price rises.
+The landlords, politicians, solicitors, bankers and estate agents have all made a lot of money from the inflation-busting house price rises.
 And where will they be sending their children, I wonder?
-Probably to schools like James Gillespie's High School in Edinburgh.
+Probably to the posher schools, like James Gillespie's High School in Edinburgh, where Emma is a teacher.

 And what careers will Emma Sturm's students be following in a few years' time?
 Will any of them be going into property management, politics, finance and the Law, I wonder?
-Yes, a lot of them probably will follow these rather well-paid career paths.
+Yes, a lot of them probably will be following these rather well-paid career paths.
 So no, I do not think that Emma Sturm's students are going to make any real impact on the problem of homelessness in Scotland.
-They are going to perpetuate it and make it even worse.
+In all probability, her students are going to make money out of it, perpetuate it and make it even worse.
+With friends like these, homeless people won't need any enemies.
+Now my guess is that Emma Sturm's students are no better (or worse) than teenagers anywhere else in the UK, but I do find it offensive when butchers try to persuade me to become a vegan,

 Warmest congratulations to Emma for all of her hard work in organising this event to raise money for such a worthy cause.
 Emma’s drive, passion, enthusiasm and attention to detail were a joy to behold.
 Around 250 staff and pupils took part in the JGHS ‘wee’ sleepout.
 The fact that over £11,000 was raised is testament to lots of hard work and Emma’s infectious enthusiasm.